25 Best HIDDEN GEMS of Rome That You Cannot Miss

 Palazzo della Civiltà Italiana – Colosseo Quadrato

-- 💰 Price: FREE to visit outdoors and walk under the arches.
+- 💰 FREE to visit outdoors and walk under the arches.
 If there are any exhibitions, you will need a ticket to enter those.

 Have you ever seen a Squared Colosseum?
-Now you will!😍 Palazzo della Civiltà Italiana, nicknamed Colosseo Quadrato, is an important example of Rationalist architecture – a style that dates back to the early 20th century in Italy.
+Now you will! 😍 Palazzo della Civiltà Italiana, nicknamed Colosseo Quadrato, is an important example of Rationalist architecture – a style that dates back to the early 20th century in Italy.

 This building’s origins are not nice ones, as they tie back to Mussolini’s years.
 This building was Mussolini’s office for many years and even has his full name hidden through the number of arches of the squared Colosseum.